aave/docs-v3/core-contracts/misc/aaveprotocoldataprovider.md

 function getAllReservesTokens() external view returns (TokenData[] memory)
 ```

-Returns the list of the existing reserves in the pool, pairs include the `symbol` and `tokenAddress`.
-Handles [MKR](https://github.com/aave/aave-v3-core/blob/master/contracts/misc/AaveProtocolDataProvider.sol#L25) and [ETH](https://github.com/aave/aave-v3-core/blob/master/contracts/misc/AaveProtocolDataProvider.sol#L26) in a different way since they do not have standard symbol functions.
+Returns a list of the existing reserves in the pool, pairs include the `symbol` and `tokenAddress`.
+Handles [`MKR`](https://github.com/aave/aave-v3-core/blob/master/contracts/misc/AaveProtocolDataProvider.sol#L25) and [`ETH`](https://github.com/aave/aave-v3-core/blob/master/contracts/misc/AaveProtocolDataProvider.sol#L26) in a different way since they do not have standard symbol functions.

 #### Return Values: